MeAndUnique/SizeMatters/README.md

 # Size Matters
 Adds support for effects that change creature size, space, and reach.

+Size Matters is intended to work with any ruleset based on CoreRPG.
+The SPACE and REACH based effects below are system agnostic, applying specifically to the token.
+The SIZE effects below make certain assumptions about how the ruleset handles size categories.
+Support is verified for D&D 5E to account for SIZE changes with encumbrance and IF: SIZE() conditional effects.
+Mileage for other rulesets may vary.

 The following effects have been added:
 * **SIZE: n** - Adjusts the bearer n number of size increments.
 E.g. "SIZE: 2" will turn a small creature into a large creature.
 * **SIZE: size** - Makes the bearer the given size.
 The allowed values for size are determined by the ruleset (for any ruleset that uses "DataCommon.creaturesize").